-I’ve planted a garden everywhere I’ve lived.
-Some places, like San Francisco, it was just a few herb pots in a window.
+I always love growing things I could use like herbs and veggies.
+Every place I’ve lived I’ve managed to have some sort of greenery.
+Some places, like San Francisco, I could only do a few herb pots in the window.
 And then when we bought our first house, I had gardens and fruit trees all down both sides of the house.
 I absolutely love growing my own food, no matter what the size of the harvest might be.

 I’m enjoying my garden at our new house, although I am fighting a lot of crazy bugs that I never encountered at other places, like giant hornworms and huge lubber grasshoppers.
 I’ve still managed to get some great tomatoes this year, plus peppers, beans, lettuce, cucumbers, onions, snap peas and lots of herbs.
 One crop that did really well was the sweet potatoes, which I sprouted from a potato itself and just let go pretty much wild.
 I was very happy chopping up a whole bunch of them for a meal I’m making in the slow cooker tomorrow!
 I love cooking with food from the garden.